 Can you be in NYC the week of November 20?
 Will try to schedule back-to-back meetings with publishers then.

 The email had been sent at noon, which meant that Wren had likely been up all night reading my proposal.
 Hell yeah.
 I wondered if Marnie’s first draft had been as engaging, or if Wren said nice things to all of his clients.
 Then I put all of those thoughts out of my mind and celebrated with Nevaeh, getting so high off of a combination of crushed-up extended-release Adderall and medical-grade marijuana that I ended up yelling a slew of things off the balcony and sending a bunch of NipNops that still embarrass me to this day, so I shall not mention their contents here.
-By the time we got our shit together, it was a few minutes past midnight and all of the good restaurants in the area were closed.
+By the time we got our shit together, the sun was reflecting directly off the waves, nearly blinding me if I dared to look at them directly.

 She and I sat around the kitchen table, passing between us a joint that had gotten so small that I’d stuck it between the prongs of a fork.
-The condo was dark save for a single lamp in the corner that illuminated the coral walls, setting a reddish tint over the room.
 I felt blurry, fuzzy, like I was dreaming.
 Had Wren even emailed me that morning?
 Had Nevaeh and I really finished the proposal?